sonus21/rqueue/docs/faq.md

 }
 ```

-## How do we apply rate limiting?
+## How can I apply rate limiting?

 Rate limiting can be implemented using middleware.
-In the middleware, you can customize whether to
+Within your middleware, you can determine
-allow or reject messages based on specific criteria.
+whether to allow or throttle messages based on your business criteria.

 ```java
 class MyRateLimiter implements RateLimiterMiddleware {